billmj/UTEP_PNNL_DeepLearning_Optimization/Communication overhead in federated learning/readme.md

 ## Scalability in baseline approach
 ![Scalability Analysis](Figures/5.Scalability.png)

-All baseline models were run using the Exclusive CPU Node on Perlmutter, equipped with AMD EPYC 7763 64-Core Processor (256 CPUs) and 503 GiB of memory, to ensure consistent performance.
+All baseline models were ran using the Exclusive CPU Node on Perlmutter, equipped with AMD EPYC 7763 64-Core Processor (256 CPUs) and 503 GiB of memory, to ensure consistent performance.

 Conducted federated learning experiments on the UNSW-NB15 dataset for network intrusion detection, exploring various configurations: